 - Rugby World Cup celebrations with 'Pies, Beer and Rugby'

 - the Eternal Strings concert featuring instruments created by AE Smith

-Carolyn Forster, President of the Friends, continued as a member of the board of the Australian Federation of Friends of Museums (AFFM) in 2005 and the Friends hosted the Annual General Meeting of the AFFM in November 2004.
-The AFFM provides valuable links with other organisations in Australia and internationally, focusing on advocacy of cultural institutions.
+Carolyn Forster, President of Friends, was elected to the board of the Australian Federation of Friends of Museums in 2003.
+This provides valuable links with other organisations focusing on advocacy of Australian cultural institutions.

 - continuing sponsorship by Rosemount Wines and the Hyatt Hotel

-- continuing sponsorship by Pete's Toys, providing children's toys in the Friends Lounge
+- continuing sponsorship by JB Hi-Fi and Pete's Toys, providing stereo equipment and children's toys in the Friends Lounge